mellownightpirate/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.
+Token-based authentication is used to ensure that only those who are approved to view a page can access it.
+If requirements are met, then the token is passed back and forth from the client to the server to fetch or post data.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?
+Protected routes ensure that only users who are logged in can access a page, this can be done with an axios call that sends a unique token for the user.

+Hypertext transfer protocol secure (HTTPS) is the secure version of HTTP, and is a secure way to send data between a web server and a web browser.

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.
+Web servers store, process and deliver web pages to clients.
+The communication between client and server takes place using HTTP.
+The client sends requests to the server and the server listens for requests and sends data back, this can be rendered viewable to a browser.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+CRUD - Create, Read, Update and Delete.
+In a REST environment, the HTTP methods POST, GET, PUT, and DELETE can be mapped.

 ## Project Set Up